 This guest blog post was written by Roger Hu, Software Engineer at Hearsay Social.

-At Hearsay Social, we've upgraded our testing environment to use Selenium 2.
+.
 We made the switch because there was enough evidence to suggest a huge 2-4x performance increase.
 Having learned a few lessons along the way, we thought it would be helpful to share what we found, especially for those who are considering making the transition.

 - While experimenting with Selenium 2, we found it much easier to test out the new WebDriver API by downloading and running the Selenium server locally.
 This way, your connection won't constantly timeout as a result of using your Sauce Labs account, giving you more freedom to experiment with all the various commands.
 If you need to run browser tests against an external site while using your own machine to drive the browser interactions, you can setup a reverse SSH tunnel and then experiment with Selenium 2 API by setting debugger breakpoints and testing out the API bindings.
 In the long-term, though, you definitely want to use Sauce Labs for hosting all the virtual machines in the cloud for running your browser tests!